 1. Select a Business Activity

-- Commercial License: Perfect for businesses involved in trading or retail.
+- Commercial License: Perfect for businesses involved in trading or retail, covering a wide range of commercial activity.

 - Industrial License: Best suited for manufacturing, production, or assembly activities.